 Position the handlebar assembly over the steerer tube.
 Look at all the cables to be sure they run in a smooth arc from the shifter or brake lever to the front brake or cable stop on the frame.
 Important!
 If they are twisted or kinked, the shifting and braking will not work.
+Figure 3.4

-2 Insert the stem post into the steerer tube and adjust the handlebar until the rider feels they have control of the bicycle and are comfortable.
+3 Insert the stem post into the steerer tube and adjust the handlebar height until the rider feels they have control of the bicycle and are comfortable.
 See Section 1, Fig. 1.2: Seat Height and Handlebar Reach for guidelines.